 A Garda Vetting subject who disputes the findings of the Garda Vetting Disclosure may wish to activate the dispute resolution procedures.
 They can do this by indicating the basis of their dispute in writing to the authorized signatory in Concern who received the Garda Vetting Disclosure.
-The authorized signatory then resubmits the complete application file to the National Vetting Bureau who will conduct further checks.
-The authorized signatory contact details are available from line managers or the Concern Home HR Department.
+The authorised signatory then resubmits the complete application file to the National Vetting Bureau who will conduct further checks.
+The authorised signatory contact details are available from line managers or the ROI HR Department.

-Deciding on the suitability of candidates to work in positions that require contact with children

-Concern Worldwide is committed to the principles of being an equal opportunities employer and recognizes that many potential employees and volunteers may be ex-offenders and / or have criminal records, and might be reluctant to apply for roles that would involve the disclosure of them.
+Deciding on the suitability of candidates to work in positions that require contact with children volunteers may be ex-offenders and/or have criminal records, and might be reluctant to apply for roles that would involve the disclosure of this.
 We understand that people are often ashamed and embarrassed about their cautions and convictions, and fear they will not be treated fairly because of them.
 We also understand that obtaining gainful employment or voluntary work can enable people who have put their criminal past behind them to become productive, financially independent members of society.
 We would like to reassure all our potential employees that we judge everybody first and foremost on their skills, experience and merits.